Master of Science in Imaging Sciences

 - Transcripts from institutions outside the United States must be submitted in the original language along with an evaluation from a National Association of Credential Evaluation Services (NACES) approved organization.

-- International applicants whose native language is not English must present evidence of proficiency in English by satisfactorily completing the Test of English as a Foreign Language examination (TOEFL) with a minimum score of 84; English language test for study (IELTS) score of 7.0; or and Duolingo score of 115.
-A waiver of this requirement may be requested if the individual has graduated from a United States high school or a higher education degree program (associate’s or higher), or one of its English-speaking protectorates.
+- International applicants whose native language is not English must present evidence of proficiency in English by satisfactorily completing the Test of English as a Foreign Language examination (TOEFL) with a minimum score of 84, English language test for study (IELTS) score of 7.0, or a Duolingo score of 115.
+A waiver of this requirement may be requested if the individual has graduated from a United States high school, a higher education degree program (associate’s or higher), or one of its English-speaking protectorates.

-- 2 letters of recommendation, attesting to student’s academic experience and personal attributes.
+- Two letters of recommendation, attesting to student’s academic experience and personal attributes

 - MRI Safety screening. *